tharun-allu/terraform-aws-modules/auto-scaling-group/README.md

 # AWS Auto Scaling Group (ASG) Terraform module with multi instance policy to create an ASG with Spot instances

-Terraform module which creates Auto Scaling resources on AWS.
+Terraform module which creates Auto Scaling resources on AWS using mixed instance types.

-These types of resources are supported:

 ## Usage